 Boot Samsung Galaxy S9 into Recovery Mode using our step by step guide.
-Recovery Mode refers to a special bootable partition which is natively built into the Android source code.
+Recovery Mode refers to a special bootable partition that is natively built into the Android source code.
 Almost all phones including Samsung comes with an unlocked stock recovery.

-It is considered as the modified version of Samsung Galaxy S8 which was released last year.
+It is considered as the modified version of the Samsung Galaxy S8 which was released last year.
 The major difference is that the fingerprint sensor in Galaxy S9 is located under the rear camera which makes it easier to use the option of opening the notification bar from the sensor itself.

 Don’t worry because it is still possible to boot your Galaxy S9 into Recovery mode.
 Entering Galaxy S9 into Recovery mode is one of the easiest tasks that any Android user can perform, as you just need to follow any of the instructions mentioned below.

 How to Enter Samsung Galaxy S9 into Recovery Mode

 Here we have mentioned 4 different ways to enter your Galaxy S9 into Recovery mode.
-You may refer any one of them.
+You may refer to any one of them.

 Method 1: Using Hard Keys

-Step 1: Switch off your Samsung Galaxy S9 device completely until it vibrates.
+- Switch off your Samsung Galaxy S9 device completely until it vibrates.

-Step 2: Now Press and Hold Volume Up key + Bixby button + Power button simultaneously.
+- Now Press and Hold Volume Up key + Bixby button + Power button simultaneously.

-That’s all!
+- That’s all!
 You’ve successfully booted your Galaxy S9 into Recovery Mode using hard keys.

 Method 2: Using ADB commands

-Step 3: Now, download and install ADB and Fastboot setup on your PC.
+- Now, download and install ADB and Fastboot setup on your PC.

-As soon as you press enter key, you’ll see a message saying ‘List of devices attached’ along with some random numbers.
+- As soon as you press the enter key, you’ll see a message saying ‘List of devices attached’ along with some random numbers.

 adb reboot recovery